[This article was last updated on April 14, 2020]

-Starting at the basics, a groupset is a component manufacturer’s collection of mechanical parts, usually covering the derailleurs, shifters, brakes, chainset, bottom bracket, cassette and chain.
-Brands group these parts into various different levels.
+Starting at the basics, a groupset is a component manufacturer’s collection of mechanical parts, usually covering the derailleurs, shifters, brakes, chainset, cassette and chain.
+Brands group these parts together in various different levels.

-Shimano offers six road groupsets.
-Going from the top, these are:
+Going from the top, Shimano's current road groupsets are: